 - 1. This drawing is copyright of HollandGreen Ltd. Reproduction is only to take place with written authority. - 2.
 These plans are subject to Planning & Building Regulation Approval or any other statute in law before building work commences.

-3. Any structural work where mentioned on this drawing is - subject to a qualified structural and civil engineer calculations before building work commences.
+3. Any structural work where mentioned on this drawing is - subject to a qualified structural and civil engineer calculations - before building work commences.
 4. All boundaries are assumed.
-To be confirmed on site before - building work commences. - Any discrepancies are to be brought to the attention of HollandGreen Ltd for rectification.
-If in doubt, ASK. - 6.
-Only drawings marked as CONSTRUCTION status can be used to build or manufacture from. - 7.
-All windows and doors shown on schedules and drawings are - indicative only and no manufacturing should be carried out until a site survey has been conducted by manufacturer.

-8. The survey information shown on this drawing is based on a survey prepared by a third party.
+To be confirmed on site before building work commences. - Any discrepancies are to be brought to the attention of HollandGreen Ltd for rectification.
+If in doubt, ASK. - Only drawings marked as CONSTRUCTION status can be used to build or manufacture from. - 7.
+All windows and doors shown on schedules and drawings are - An windows and doors shown on schedules and drawings are indicative only and no manufacturing should be carried out until a site survey has been conducted by manufacturer.
+The survey information shown on this drawing is based on a survey prepared by a third party.
 HollandGreen accept no responsibility for the accuracy or completeness of the survey.